Ozrlz/K8s-Scaling-stuff/README.md

 gcloud auth activate-service-account --key-file=${PATH_TO_UR_SVC_ACCOUNT.json}
 ```

+Once authenticated, change the terraform/variables.tf and place your project id as the projec-id value.
-Once authenticated, you just need to run the install script:
+After that, you just need to run the install script:

 ```bash
 ./install.sh